 top of page

-About Prof. Alina Karabchevsky
+About Professor Alina Karabchevsky

-The projects at Light-on-a-Chip are funded by the Israel Science Foundation (ISF), Innovation Authority (Kamin), Mafat, and BGU internally.
+The projects at Light-on-a-Chip are funded by the Israel Science Foundation (ISF), Innovation Authority (Kamin), and BGU internally.

 Professional memberships: OSA, IEEE, SPIE